 The national census data is an important resource of information and data for understanding the underlying socio-economic issues in many countries.
-Information on agriculture may be incomplete, isolated from other national data and suffers from inconsistent investments.
-However agricultural census information on activities such as land use, employment and production provide critical data for a modern land administration system.
+Agricultural census information on activities such as land use, employment, and production provide critical data for a modern land administration system.
+However information on agriculture may be incomplete, isolated from other national data, and as a result may produce inconsistent and even counter productive agricultural investments.